 As a person with diabetes, my biggest fear has not been its complications such as kidney failure, loss of eyesight or even lower limb amputation.
-It has been hypoglycemia
+It has been hypoglycemia.

 Hypoglycemia is low blood sugar and happens most often to insulin dependent diabetics.
 And while diabetics do succumb from diabetes complications, they don’t happen overnight.
-But a hypoglycemia event — low blood sugar — can be fatal if not treated immediately
+But a hypoglycemia event — low blood sugar — can be fatal if not treated immediately.

 Over the years I have experienced low blood sugar, and most of the time, I treated it by eating a meal and drinking some juice, which raised my blood sugar back to normal.
 Most of the time.